Chaibot97/Inequality_Checker/README.md

 * `UNSAT` if the input formula is unsatisfiable, or
 * a satisfying assignment of variables in the input formula.

+Alternatively, run

+    python3 lp_solver.py IN_FILE

+to read the first line of `IN_FILE` as input formula.

 ---
 ## Benchmarking